-160 3.2 Stakeholder engagement
+3.2 Stakeholder engagement

-The stakeholder and user engagement activities of the APPLICATE project were carried out within the Work Package 7 too and described in the Deliverable 7.3 User Engagement Plan (Bojovic et al., 2019).
-The terms "stakeholder" and "user" have been used interchangeably and include all those that can be interested in and/or can benefit from better knowledge of the weather and climate in the Arctic and the Northern Hemisphere.
-By pro-active user-engagement By pro-actively engaging users and involving them in feedback exchanges and in contributing to the development of climate products and services that respond to 165 the actual needs of the community, the latest advances in forecasting system development can be effectively communicated to and benefit those economic sectors and social aspects that rely on improved forecasting capacity.
+The stakeholder and user engagement activities of the APPLICATE project were described in the Deliverable 7.3 User Engagement Plan (Bojovic et al., 2019).
+By pro-actively engaging users and involving them in feedback exchanges and in contributing to the development of climate products and services that respond to the actual needs of the community, the latest advances in forecasting system development can be effectively communicated to and benefit those economic sectors and social aspects that rely on improved forecasting capacity.